execRooted/useful-software/README.md

 - To start monitoring, run `clp_mon.pyw`.

 - To run automatically on startup, place both `clp_mon.pyw` and `clp.py` in your Startup folder.
-  *Quick tip:* Press windows + R to open the *run dialog* → paste this command in: shell:startup → Copy the two files there.
+  *Quick tip to get to the startup folder:* Press windows + R to open the *run dialog* → type this command in: shell:startup → Copy the two files there.
 Done :)

 - While `clp_mon.pyw` is running, press **Ctrl + Alt + H** to open the clipboard history.